PREGNANCY OPTIONS FOR SAME-SEX COUPLES AND SINGLE WOMEN

 PREGNANCY, BIRTH AND PERINATAL

-Expert contributor Dr Lyndon Hale, head of reproductive surgery, The Royal Women’s Hospital
+Expert contributor Dr Lyndon Hale, head of reproductive surgery, The Royal Women’s Hospital; Dr Raphael Kuhn, in vitro fertilisation (IVF) expert and author

 Words by Karen Burge

-There’s plenty of help and support for women and same-sex couples interested in starting a family.
-Here are some options and considerations.
+There are several pregnancy options for same-sex couples and single women interested in starting a family.
+Here are some key considerations.

 Sophie Harper always knew she wanted to be a mum.